 First of all if you're going to do a long print with the fan disabled entirely, remove the duct to avoid that it will deform, especially if you're printing at very high temperatures, e.g. polycarbonate.
 Even if you applied thermal insulation, you should still remove the duct if unused during long prints.

 Next, something very important: don't just print and try to use this duct, it unfortunately is not that simple.
 This duct is almost unusable if you cannot control fan speed.
-You would get very poor layer adhesion in the lower part of your print, and fast-printed parts like infill may detach already during printing.
+You risk getting very poor layer adhesion in the lower part of your print, and fast-printed parts like infill may detach already during printing.
 In other words, your print will fall apart.
 To avoid this, you must reduce fan speed in a specific manner.
 Unfortunately fan speed cannot be controlled on an unmodified FFCP, which I find the largest shortcoming of this printer by far.
 Modifications are required, below I explain how you can get variable fan speed after all.

 Due to effects described below (see ‘Background info’ if you're interested), you must: